MrFangyulong/MrFangyulong.github.io/content/authors/Ziming Ji/_index.zh.md

 <div style="font-size: 0.9em;"> <!-- 调小至原字体的90% -->

-I am a master's degree candidate in Computer Technology at Ocean University of China, and my research focus is on Artificial Intelligence Oceanography.
+I am a master's student at Ocean University of China under the supervision of Professor Zhang Wei.
+Prior to this, I earned my Bachelor's degree in Computer Science and Technology from Nanjing University of Information Science and Technology in 2025.
+My research focuses on convective storm nowcasting.

-**Email**:xuzhilin@stu.ouc.edu.cn
+**Email**:2322762993@qq.com
 </div>